-I love this fried tofu because the deep-fried texture on the outside gives you a chewy bite while adding oily deliciousness.
+I love this fried tofu because the outside is flavorful and offers a chewy texture.
 Meanwhile, the inside is tender and soft.
 The contrast in textures is what gives this dish a pop on your first bite.

-The hoisin sauce is a cheeky touch I add because Alex loves hoisin sauce (especially with Beijing roast duck).
-It gives this dish the sugary sauce I like to complain about.
+- The hoisin sauce is typically a sauce that everybody loves.
+I add hoisin sauce to stir fries because Alex loves it (especially with Beijing roast duck).

 Stir Fry Vegetables